Boohoo has grown astronomically since launching in 2006 – but how sustainable are they and do they use ethical practises?

 Boohoo’s Greenwashing Controversy

-Boohoo found itself in hot waters after announcing a “sustainability and style” collaboration with Kourtney Kardashian-Barker in September.
+Boohoo found itself in hot waters after announcing a “sustainability and style” collaboration with Kourtney Kardashian-Barker.
 The brand claims the collection will include garments made from “recycled fibres.

 The collab faced heavy criticism, and many people on social media pointed out that the partnership feels like a failed attempt for Boohoo to seem environmentally friendly.